daschl/tsic-rs/README.md

 ## Tested Sensors

-While more sensors should work, right now I only have acces (and therefore tested):
+While more sensors should work, right now I only have access (and therefore tested):

 - TSIC 306

-The 206 should also work I think.
+I also added experimental support for the following sensors, but note that I do not have access to them so it might not be working (I worked off of the official spec):

+- TSIC 206
+- TSIC 316

 Note that this driver right now only has support for the digital protocol (ZACWire), so the analog sensors are not supported (201, 301, 203, 303).

 [Documentation][docs-link]